Sunday, October 30, 2022

 We teach them that they must choose between Satan and Christ.
 We teach them about the good king and the evil king wannabe.

-Repentance, we teach them, is turning to Christ and desiring His righteousness and goodness, being born again (baptized by water) and being changed from our lost and fallen state to a state of righteousness (baptized by fire or Holy Ghost).
+Repentance, we teach them, is turning to Christ and choosing His righteousness and goodness, being born again (baptized by water) and being changed (by Him) from our lost and fallen state to a state of righteousness (baptized by fire or Holy Ghost).
 (Mosiah 27:25).

 Repentance comes from understanding our condition and turning to Christ to change it.
 It is a lifelong process for all of us.
 Young children can understand that they have only one of two choices: good or evil.
 As long as we are turning to Christ and trusting Him, relying on His merits alone, we are repenting.
 When we turn away and rely on any of our merits we are not repenting and we are in a state of wickedness.